-A healthier recipe of the classic brownies with all the taste!
-Because of the olive oil, they are chewy, moist and melt in your mouth without being too dense and heavy.
+A healthier recipe for your classic brownies with all the taste!
+Because of the olive oil, they are chewy, moist and melt in your mouth without being too dense or heavy.

 Have you ever met a person who doesn’t like brownies?
 I haven’t, but I’m sure there are a few rebels out there!
 However, the majority of people, regardless age, gender or ethnicity, get an instant increase in their heart rate when they hear the word brownies.
 In other words, brownies speak to the masses!

 Now, I’m not gonna get into the hot topic whether brownies should be cakey or fudgy because for me there’s only one answer.
-If someone wants cakey brownies, why not just go and bake a cake?
-The whole philosophy behind brownies is to get a melt in your mouth, moist and intensely rich, chocolaty dessert more dense than a cake, that will tickle each and every one taste bud inside your mouth, giving you unparalleled satisfaction!
+If someone wants cakey brownies, why not just go and bake a sheet cake?
+The whole philosophy behind brownies is to get a melt-in-your-mouth, moist and intensely rich, chocolaty dessert more dense than a cake, that will tickle each and every one taste bud inside your mouth, giving you unparalleled satisfaction!

 But why are brownies so appealing?

 The large amounts of fat, chocolate and cocoa powder used, make them very tender, moist, soft and extra chocolaty giving them a superior melt-in-your-mouth quality and making them better than any chocolate cake you can find (except maybe this pure chocolate mousse cake!)

 I really can’t say enough about this recipe!
 These brownies manage to be moist and fudgy but without being too dense and heavy.
 They’re a little crumbly, not overly sweet, with fruity undertones that complement their chocolate flavor!
 I’m so in love with them, I’m pretty sure that if Marie-Antoinette had tasted some, she would have indolently said: “let them eat brownies” !!!
 And brownies would have their own little place in history (though some suggest Marie-Antoinette never said this phrase).